 You know them as the Pittsburgh Steelers – the Steel Curtain.
 The team’s all-time roster contains some of the NFL’s most storied players: Jack Lambert, Franco Harris, and Rocky Bleier are just three of the legendary names that decorate one of the most legendary franchises in pro sports.

 What if the Steelers had a different name?
 The team actually started under a different moniker and used it through the 1930s.
-The team then briefly changed names again when founder Art Rooney sold the team the next year.
+The team briefly changed names again after founder Art Rooney sold the team the next year.
 He regained the team in such a short amount of time that many people don’t know that he actually sold the team in the early 1940s.
-Rooney immediately reinstated the Steelers nickname.

 STEELERS ORIGINALLY NAMED PIRATES